jlazaroibanezz/citrabounds/README.md

 ### 3. Analyze Results
 The following graphs are generated:
-- Cumulative distribution of flux flexibility.
+- Cumulative distribution of flux variability.
 - Number of dormant reactions after applying constraints.
 - Comparison of growth rates and metabolic variability.